nuneskris/nuneskris.github.io/_publications/Collect-Data-Extraction-Compress.md

     write_statistics=True
 )
 ```

+Below is a case study which reflects highlights an uncommon mistake folks make.

 ## Context
 I have asked to analyze ETL issues which plagued a large manufacturing company.
 Data Stage was used for around 400 ETL Jobs to move and curate data from DB2 to AWS data warehousing needs.